jvhagey/Tutorials/pages/mydoc/mydoc_docker.md

 - Delete all containers (only if stopped): `docker rm $(docker ps -a -q)`
 - Display logs of a container: `docker logs [container name]`

-## Running Singularity/Docker on Aspen/Biolinux
+## Running Singularity/Docker on HPC

 Here we will look at an example of running bwa and samtools to align reads to a reference and create a bam file.
 Without containers you would normally do something like this: